Steady (app): History

 Steady Platform Inc. was founded in June 2017 by Adam Roseman, Michael Loeb and Eric Aroesty.
 In a September 2018 interview with the Ready.
 Set.
 Work podcast, Roseman said the idea came after he and Loeb reviewed reports on the changing labor market and the millions of Americans with consumer debt.
 He said the company is “focused on helping individuals who either currently have more than one source of income or those who are requiring a second source of income for one reason or another.”
 Another inspiration, according to Roseman, was his 71-year-old father's efforts to keep living costs low and search for additional retirement income.

 In September 2017, Steady received support from non-profit startup accelerator Fintech71.

-In October 2017, Steady won a competition the Startup Pitch at the Money 20/20 conference in 2017 in Las Vegas, which was attended by more than 11,000 people in the finance and tech industries.
-Steady was the sole winner in the pitch competition, which included 1,000 applicants and 24 finalists.
-It received an award of $40,000.
+In October 2017, it won a competition the Startup Pitch at the Money 20/20 conference in 2017 in Las Vegas receiving an award of $40,000.

 In an interview with Money 20/20, Roseman said the company's “focus is on delivering to what’s going to be more than half of the workers in the U.S., and the ability to create steady income for themselves.”

-A beta version of the app was launched in April 2018.
-The application has been downloaded more than 200,000 times.
+A beta version of the app was launched in April 2018 and the application has been downloaded by over 200,000 users.

-Online technology publication Atlanta Inno included Steady in its list of “The 19 Atlanta Startups to Watch in 2019.”

-Steady's founders are Adam Roseman, Michael Loeb and Eric Aroesty.

 Investors

 The company received seed funding from Michael Loeb in July 2017.
 Most recently, the company raised $9 million in Series A round funding in August 2018.
 Series A investors in the company include 25Madison, Abstract Ventures, Commerce Ventures, Propel Venture Partners, Clocktower Technology Ventures and Omidyar Network, an investment firm headed by billionaire and eBay founder Pierre Omidyar.
-The firm explained its decision to invest in Steady, calling it a “mission-based company with great potential.”

 In August 2018, former basketball player Shaquille O’Neal also invested in Steady.
-According to Roseman, he knew O’Neal from his previous business activities in China.

 O’Neal serves as an advisor and advocate for the company.
 At the 2018 Money 20/20 conference in Las Vegas, O’Neal discussed his investment with Steady.
 “Everybody wants to work,” he said.
 “And it shouldn’t be hard to do that.”